pradeepbr192/thunder/2018-04-14-POM structure.md

 4. For reports, folder is created automatically.

-5. Define common properties within the config properties by creating a new file.
+5. Define common properties within the config package by creating a new file.
 Specifiy the URL,username and password and Browser details.